 - Industry Tips for Getting Your High Risk Merchant Account

 - Additional Resources for Nutraceutical and Nootropics Merchants

 Selling nutraceuticals, nootropics, and even run-of-the-mill dietary supplements can be a challenge for entrepreneurs.
 That’s not to say people aren’t interested in buying such products (in fact, these are each billion-dollar industries).

 Instead, the greatest challenge comes from the giant stack of paperwork required to simply apply for their merchant account.
-Categorized as “high risk” businesses by banks, payment providers are reluctant to approve anyone who may end up costing them money.
+Categorized as “high risk” businesses by banks, payment providers are reluctant to approve and open what they consider to be a high risk merchant account.

 Motile, on the other hand, has fast and proven solutions for any company operating in a legal industry – regardless of risk.
 Retailers of nutra products and nootropics are no exception.

 Read on to find out more about what’s going on in the supplements industry, struggles other owners are facing, commonly asked questions, and tips for getting your account approved.

 1. The Differences Between Nutraceuticals, Nootropics, & Dietary Supplements

 Supplements are capsules, powders, and tablets composed of different chemicals and food-based nutrients, produced with the intent of enhancing a user’s health and bodily functions.